Iraq Energy Information

 Oil production dropped by 12% in 2020, reaching 206 Mt due to the COVID-19 pandemic.
-It had been previously increasing rapidly since 2010 (+8%/year) with a major increase in 2016 (+28%).
-This rise was mainly due to an increased output at fields in southern Iraq and in the Iraqi Kurdistan Region, which more than offset disrupted volumes in the north.
+It had previously been increasing rapidly since 2010 (+8%/year), with a major boost in 2016 (+28%).
+This was mainly due to increased output at fields in southern Iraq and in the Iraqi Kurdistan Region, which more than offset disrupted volumes in the north.

 In 2020, 82% of the production (169 Mt) was exported.

 Renewable in % Electricity Production

 In February 2021, the Iraqi Oil Ministry announced the objective of reaching 2.24 GW of renewables (mainly solar) in 2025 and 10 GW (20% of the country's capacity) in 2030.